tatomyr/json-types/README.md

 type Combined = And<{foo: string} | {bar: number}> // {"foo": "string"} & {"bar": "number"} ≡ {"foo": "string", "bar": "number"}
 ```

-Effectively, it applies the `AND` relation between the array members, replacing the `XOR` relation.
+Effectively, it applies the `AND` relation between the array members, replacing the `OR` relation.

 Note that it doesn't make sense to combine primitive types or objects that have common properties with different types: